taikoxyz/simple-taiko-node/README.md

 cp .env.sample .env
 ```

-To run your node as a proposer, configure the optional environment variables in this `.env` file:
+To run your node as a prover, configure the optional environment variables in this `.env` file:

-- Set `ENABLE_PROPOSER` to `true` (replacing the default `false` with `true`).
+- Set `ENABLE_PROVER` to `true` (replacing the default `false` with `true`).
-- Set `L1_PROPOSER_PRIVATE_KEY` to that of your wallet's private key -- it will need some balance on layer 1 to propose blocks.
+- Set `L1_PROVER_PRIVATE_KEY` to that of your wallet's private key -- it will need some balance on Sepolia to prove blocks.
-- Set `L2_SUGGESTED_FEE_RECIPIENT` to the layer 2 address you want to receive the tx fees from the block.

-Finally you can save the `.env` and start proposing by starting up your node again.
+Finally you can save the `.env` and start proving by starting up your node again.

 ### Run the node